rendoaw/vmx_openstack/README.md

         * the virtual network must be exist prior running the launching script
     * All vMX ge-0/0/0 and ge-0/0/1 will be connected to the same virtual network, let's call it net_dummy
         * this virtual network will be automatically created by the template
-    * All vMX ge-0/0/0 and ge-0/0/1 will be connected to the same virtual network, let's call it net_dummy
+    * All vMX ge-0/0/2 will be connected to the existing virtual network.
-        * this virtual network will be automatically created by the template
+        * for further reference, let's call this virtual network as "net1"
-    * All vMX ge-0/0/2 will be connected to the existing virtual network
-        * the purpose is, for lab simulation, sometime i need to connect vMX that launched from this template to the other vMX or even other VM inside OpenStack or even outside Openstack
+        * this virtual network is to connect vMX to the other VM that launched separately, or even connect to any VM/physical server outside Openstack.
         * the virtual network must be exist prior running the launching script
-    * All vMX ge-0/0/3 will be connected to the existing virtual network
+    * All vMX ge-0/0/3 will be connected to the other existing virtual network
-        * same purpose as ge-0/0/2.
-I just prepare 2 different network in case anyone need it.
-For my case, usually i use ge-0/0/2 for untagged traffic and ge-0/0/3 for tagged traffic
+        * similar purpose as ge-0/0/2.
+        * for further reference, let's call this virtual network as "net2"
         * the virtual network must be exist prior running the launching script
     * EACH vmx ge-0/0/4 and ge-0/0/5 will have "hairpin" connection.
         * Each VMX hairpin is isolated, so ge-0/0/4 from vmx01 will not connect to vmx02 ge-0/0/4
         * this virtual network will be automatically created by the template
         * I usually use this network to connect multiple logical system inside a vMX (alternatively you can use lt- interface)
+    * All vMX ge-0/0/6 will be connected to the other existing virtual network
+        * similar purpose as ge-0/0/2.
+        * for further reference, let's call this virtual network as "net3"
+        * the virtual network must be exist prior running the launching script
+    * All vMX ge-0/0/7 will be connected to the other existing virtual network
+        * similar purpose as ge-0/0/2.
+        * for further reference, let's call this virtual network as "net4"
+        * the virtual network must be exist prior running the launching script
+    * All vMX ge-0/0/8 will be connected to the other existing virtual network
+        * similar purpose as ge-0/0/2.
+        * for further reference, let's call this virtual network as "net5"
+        * the virtual network must be exist prior running the launching script
+    * All vMX ge-0/0/9 will be connected to the other existing virtual network
+        * similar purpose as ge-0/0/2.
+        * for further reference, let's call this virtual network as "net6"
+        * the virtual network must be exist prior running the launching script

+* in summary, we need to have 6 existing virtual network for this template.
+    * in previos heat template version, we only need 2 existing virtual network, but i found out that if we want to simulate any L2 tunneling technology (L2VPN, VPLS, EVPN, etc), it is better to have more vnet.
+    * the name of the existing virtual network is not necessary to be net1, net2, and so on.
+You can use any name, and you can map them inside the env file.

 If you notice, this script also depend on my other script [https://github.com/rendoaw/ocsc] to modify Contrail parameter thru REST API.
 This script is needed to change the virtual network properties as below: